Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

 That's all there is to it! `LazyComponent` will now automatically be lazy-loaded if `<app-lazy>...</app-lazy>` is found in the content string.

 **Note:** `importPromise` must contain a function returning the import-promise, not the import-promise itself!
 Otherwise the promise would be executed right where it is defined, which defeats the point of lazy-loading.

+**Also:** Due to the way Angular component creation works and to prevent bugs, the host elements of lazily-loaded components are not directly inserted into the content string, but are instead wrapped in anchor elements, which serve as placeholders until they are ready.

 ## 7. Writing your own HookParser